DBMS NotesPYQs

 JOIN Course c ON e.cid = c.cid;

--- WITH CHECK OPTION — prevents inserts/updates that violate the view's WHERE
+-- WITH CHECK OPTION: prevents INSERT/UPDATE that violates the view's WHERE

 SELECT * FROM Student WHERE gpa > 3.5